-Brock Bulbuck Independent
+Independent Brock Bulbuck

-Winnipeg, Manitoba
+Winnipeg, Manitoba Canada

-Canada

-Mr. Bulbuck most recently served as Executive Chair of Boyd Group Services Inc. from 2020 to 2021.
-Prior to this role, Mr. Bulbuck served as Chief Executive Officer from 2010 to 2019.
+Mr. Bulbuck served as Chief Executive Officer of Boyd Group Services Inc. from 2010 to 2019 before moving into the Executive Chair role of Boyd from 2020 to 2021.
 After joining Boyd in 1993, Mr. Bulbuck served in many senior leadership roles and played a leading role in the overall development and growth of the business.
 Mr. Bulbuck also serves as a Director on the Board of Boyd Group Services Inc. He is also a past Chair of the Winnipeg Football Club Board of Directors, a past member of the Canadian Football League Board of Governors and a current Director of the Pan Am Clinic Foundation.
 Mr. Bulbuck has a Bachelor of Commerce (Honors) degree from the University of Manitoba and is a Chartered Professional Accountant.

-Board/Committee Membership At tendance Attendan ce (Total) Board of Directors (Chair) (1)(2) 4 of 4 100% Audit Committee 2 of 2 100% 8 of 8 100% Compensation Committee 2 of 2 100%
+Board/Committee Membership Attendance Attendance (Total) Board of Directors (Chair)(1)(2) 5 of 5 100% 5 of 5 100%